CHAPTER ONE

 Holster.
 Draw.
 Spark.

-Her pulse blade came alive in her hand, runes along the eighteen-inch alloy igniting in electric blue.
-The weapon’s hum vibrated up her arm, steady, grounding.
-Nothing like the unstable heat that had been simmering under her skin all night.
+Her pulse blade came alive in her hand, runes along the eighteen-inch alloy igniting in electric blue light.
+The weapon’s hum vibrated up her arm, steady and grounding, nothing like the unstable heat that had been simmering beneath her skin all night.

 She dragged the back of her wrist across her split lip, straightened, and rolled her shoulders once.